federicomenaquintero/gnome-online-coc/gnome-code-of-conduct-committee-procedures.md

 The currently acting committee chair is Federico Mena Quintero.

 The committee has one director.
-The director provides a communication link between the GNOME Foundation Board of Directors and the GNOME online Code of Conduct committee.
+The director provides a communication link between the GNOME Foundation Board of Directors and the GNOME Code of Conduct committee.
 The board appoints one committee member to be the committee director.

 The currently acting director is Federico Mena Quintero.